Wednesday, April 8, 2020

 He added that he would have been happy to stay in America.
 “Probably yes.
 But my marriage so definitely changed my whole life and made me very, very happy.
 I don’t think I would have found somebody like my wife there.”

 The couple received numerous gifts including “a necklace pendant of studded blue sapphires with a rare yellow sapphire in the middle.”
 The necklace was a gift from King Boris.
-The Kaiser’s present was a diamond and platinum necklace with matching earrings, and Queen Elizabeth and King George VI sent an “elaborate traveling toilet case with fittings in delicately worked gold.”
+The Kaiser’s present was a diamond and platinum necklace with matching earrings.
+Queen Elizabeth and King George VI sent an “elaborate traveling toilet case with fittings in delicately worked gold.”

-A sapphire parure was given to Kira by her mother-in-law, and the Queen of Denmark’s gift was a diamond butterfly brooch, and a toilet set in silver.
+A sapphire parure was given to Kira by her mother-in-law, and the Queen of Denmark’s gift was a diamond butterfly brooch and a toilet set in silver.

-Exile and the tragedy of the Russian revolution had shaped her own sympathies.
+Exile and the tragedy of the Russian Revolution had shaped her own sympathies.
 “The experience of our family has given me a great human understanding,” Kira said in a pre-wedding interview with the American news organization, the Associated Press.
 “I am much more interested in people than I am in their calling or their station in life.
 It isn’t the social calendar that interests me, but the intrinsic worth of people.”

 Embed from Getty Images

-Both Kira and Louis Ferdinand were passionate about their enthusiasm for America and Americans.
+Kira and Louis Ferdinand were passionate about their enthusiasm for America and Americans.

 “It’s as though a champagne bottle had been uncorked. – that’s how the exuberance and joy-of-living of the Americans affect me,” Kira added, as she “flicked the ashes of her American cigarette.”